CieloInfinito/I-Will-Find-A-Way/README.md

 ## License

 This project is distributed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+See the [MIT License](https://opensource.org/licenses/MIT) for more details.

 ---